davidfcarr/quick-playground/readme.txt

 - Experiment with themes and plugins, including unpublished custom code.

-- Test new designs in a WordPress Playground environment.
+- Test new block theme design customizations in a WordPress Playground environment before implementing them on your live site.

-- Works on WordPress multisite (clones the individual site, not the whole network).
-With the Pro version (see below), the multisite network administrator can set default themes and plugins to include or exclude.

-Pro Version Upgrades

 - Save changes for future playground sessions, allowing you to keep experimenting.

 - Create demo environments separate from your live website content, for example to showcase themes, plugins, or hosting services.

 - Sync changes back to your live website.
 For example, you can prototype block theme changes in Playground and copy the updated templates or template parts back to the live site.

+- Define pop-up prompts / help tips to be displayed on any front end or admin page within the playground environment.

+- Works on WordPress multisite (clones the individual site, not the whole network).
+The multisite network administrator can set default themes and plugins to include or exclude.

+Note: some of these features were previously reserved for a "Pro" version but are now available for free.
+You're welcome.

 Learn more at [quickplayground.com](https://quickplayground.com)